 Call Us Today to Schedule a Consultation with a Criminal Defense Lawyer in Fargo

 If your vehicle or person was searched during a routine traffic stop, you likely feel violated and have many questions.
 We understand these feelings and are here to answer your pressing questions and represent your legal interests.
-Contact our experienced criminal defense attorney Tatum O’Brien by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free at 877-235-8002.
+Contact our experienced criminal defense attorney Tatum O’Brien by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free at 877-235-8002.